Have you ever tried injecting a piece of ham with bourbon?

 And all that flavor isn’t just found on the surface of the meat.

 This method is also really great for people who don’t have the time to leave the meat to marinate for hours on end.
 Injection marinades can flavor the meat in seconds.
+If you really love bourbon you need to try my pineapple bourbon smoked ham recipe, and you could try it with the bourbon injection.
+I would suggest rinsing the salt after brining, this helps to remove the excess salt from the ham.

 Bourbon is also one of the few alcoholic beverages that tenderize meat.
 (You can also use vodka to tenderize meats.)
 This softens the texture of the meat, giving you a more enjoyable eating experience.